stsyn/createElement/README.md

+This version is deprecated and will no longer receive updates.
+Consider using/migrating to the components branch https://github.com/stsyn/createElement/tree/component

 # createElement
 Real-DOM dependencies-free imitator of React.createElement() designed to simplify creating HTMLElements from JavaScript code, when you for some reason don't want to use templates or frameworks.